Temporomandibular joint: Articular disc

 The unique feature of the temporomandibular joint is the articular disc.
 The disc is composed of dense fibrocartilagenous tissue that is positioned between the head of the mandibular condyle and the mandibular fossa of the temporal bone.
 The temporomandibular joints are one of the few synovial joints in the human body with an articular disc, another being the sternoclavicular joint.
 The disc divides each joint into two compartments, the lower and upper compartments.
 These two compartments are synovial cavities, which consist of an upper and a lower synovial cavity.
 The synovial membrane lining the joint capsule produces the synovial fluid that fills these cavities.
 The disc is biconcave in shape.
 The anterior portion of the disc serves as the insertion site for the superior head of the lateral pterygoid.
 The posterior portion attaches to the temporal bone.
 Both upper and lower compartments do not communicate with each other unless the disc is damaged.

 The central area of the disc is avascular and lacks innervation, thus getting its nutrients from the surrounding synovial fluid.
 In contrast, the posterior ligament and the surrounding capsules along have both blood vessels and nerves.
 Few cells are present, but fibroblasts and white blood cells are among these.
 The central area is also thinner but of denser consistency than the peripheral region, which is thicker but has a more cushioned consistency.
-The synovial fluid in the synovial cavities provides nutrition for the avascular central area of the disc.
 With age, the entire disc thins and may undergo the addition of cartilage in the central part, changes that may lead to impaired movement of the joint.
 The synovial membrane covers the inner surface of the articular capsule in the TMJ, except for the surface of the articular disc and condylar cartilage.

 The lower joint compartment formed by the mandible and the articular disc is involved in rotational movement—this is the initial movement of the jaw when the mouth opens.
 The upper joint compartment formed by the articular disc and the temporal bone is involved in translational movement—this is the secondary gliding motion of the jaw as it is opened widely.

 In some cases of anterior disc displacement, the pain felt during movement of the mandible is due to the condyle compressing this area against the articular surface of the temporal bone.